vvvv/visualprogramming.net/content/blog/2024/Dates/vvvv at Ars Electronica 2024/index.md

 Did you make it to this years [Ars Electronica Festival](https://ars.electronica.art/news/en/)?

-If not here is a (most certainly incomplete) list of fine works that we know vvvv has its bits in:
+Similar to [the last year](https://visualprogramming.net/blog/2023/a-revvvview-of-ars-electronica-2023/) we put together a (most certainly incomplete) list of fine works that we know vvvv has its bits in:

 ## [FOMO Live Performance](https://ars.electronica.art/hope/de/events/fomo-live-performance-program/?occurrence=2024-09-05&time=1725552000)
 ![](equisite-corpus.png)